-Bob Dorough, a jazz bebop legend, was tasked with writing all of the songs and music for the "Multiplication Rock!" tunes.
+Bob Dorough, a jazz bebop legend, was tasked with writing all of the lyrics and music for the "Multiplication Rock!" tunes.
 After the first song was released, artist, Tom Yohe began doodling pictures to go with the words.
 He then advised McCall that the songs would make for great animation.

 Before Schoolhouse Rock! aired on television, it was intended to be written and released in workbook form.
 At the time, it was thought to have been an unfortunate disappointment when that deal fell through.
-They quickly regrouped, and approached the ABC television network about picking up the show.
+They quickly regrouped and approached the ABC television network about picking up the show.
 They pitched their idea to the children’s programming division and they loved it!

 Kids were singing the catchy songs and were actually learning something in the process.
 The show aired for 12 years and boasted many big-name sponsors.
 At the same time there were other educational programs targeting children, but Schoolhouse Rock! was the only one of its kind.